 In the past few decades, there has been a strong political push to return to renewable energy.
-Solar and wind have proved to be expensive sources of energy and so far have not lived up to the economic promises of their proponents.
-Since at least the 1980s, wind and solar advocates have claimed that these technologies would be affordable in just a few years if they continued to receive subsidies.7 Despite decades of subsidies and special treatment, wind and solar continue to be far more expensive than other sources of energy.8 Even with these subsidies and mandates, wind and solar still provide very little of our energy needs.
-In 2011, for example, wind and solar combined to produce a mere 1.3 percent of the energy used in the United States.
+Solar and wind power have proved to be expensive sources of energy and so far have not lived up to the economic promises of their proponents.
+Since at least the 1980s, wind and solar advocates have claimed that these technologies would be affordable in just a few years if they continued to receive subsidies.
+Despite decades of subsidies and special treatment, wind and solar continue to be far more expensive than other sources of energy.
+Even with these subsidies and mandates, wind and solar still provide very little of our energy needs.
+In 2012, for example, wind and solar combined to produce just 1.7% percent of the energy used in the United States.

 The American taxpayer does not get much of a bang for its subsidy buck with renewable energy subsidies.
-Renewable energy subsidies were 49 times greater than fossil fuel subsidies when comparing the amount of energy produced per dollar of subsidy.9 In 2009, renewables received a 77 percent share of total federal energy incentives, while fossil fuels received a 13 percent share but produced more than 7 times the energy.
+According to a study by the Congressional Research Service, in 2009, Renewable energy subsidies were 49 times greater than fossil fuel subsidies when comparing the amount of energy produced per dollar of subsidy.
+10 In that same year, renewables received a 77 percent share of total federal energy incentives, while fossil fuels received a 13 percent share but produced more than 7 times the energy.
 This is not to say that oil, coal, or natural gas should receive subsidies, but they do produce much more energy per dollar of subsidy received.